-Good afternoon, Chairman Young, Ranking Member Boren, and members of the Subcommittee.
-My name is Jodi Gillette.
-I am the Deputy Assistant Secretary for Indian Affairs at the Department of the Interior (Department).
-Thank you for the opportunity to provide testimony on behalf of the Department on H.R.
-2444, the Tribal Self-Governance Act of 2011.
+Good afternoon, Chairwoman Cantwell, Vice Chair Barrasso, and members of the Committee.
+My name is Kevin Washburn.
+I am the Assistant Secretary for Indian Affairs at the Department of the Interior (Department).
+Thank you for the opportunity to provide testimony on behalf of the Department on S. 919, the Department of the Interior Tribal Self Governance Act of 2013.

-H.R.
-2444 seeks to amend both Title I and Title IV of the Indian Self-Determination and Education Assistance Act (ISDEAA or Act) (25 U.S.C. §§ 450 et seq.).
+S. 919 seeks to amend both Title I and Title IV of the Indian Self-Determination and Education Assistance Act (ISDEAA) (25 U.S.C. §§ 450 et seq.).
+In more than 200 years of federal Indian policy, the policies of self-determination and self-governance that have developed during the past four decades have produced, by far, the most successful relationship between the United States and its tribes.
+These policies have also increased tribal governmental capacities and improved services to Indian people.

 The Administration strongly supports the principles of self-determination and self-governance, and consistent with this support we believe the ISDEAA should be strengthened to make it work better for the Federal government and for Indian tribal governments.
-Accordingly, the Administration supports H.R.
-2444 as introduced.
+Accordingly, the Administration supports S. 919.

 President Obama recognizes that federally recognized Indian tribes are sovereign, self-governing political entities that have a government-to-government relationship with the United States, as expressly recognized in the United States Constitution.
-Secretary Salazar, too, is a strong supporter of the principle of tribal self-determination, the principles of the ISDEAA, and is committed to working to fully enable tribal self-governance.
+Secretary Jewell, too, is a strong supporter of the principle of tribal self-determination, the principles of the ISDEAA, and is committed to working to further tribal self-governance.

-In 1975, the Congress enacted the Indian Self-Determination and Education Assistance Act (ISDEAA), Pub.
-L. No. 93-638, as amended (Title I).
-Title I allows a tribe to contract individual programs away from the Department of the Interior (Department) and let the tribe operate the programs.
-Title I also gives a tribe redesign and rebudgeting authority for Federal programs that it assumes.
+In 1975, the Congress enacted the ISDEAA, Pub.
+L. No. 93-638.
+Title I allows a tribe to contract individual programs away from the Department and operate the programs as, in essence, tribal programs.
+Title I also gives a tribe the latitude to redesign and rebudget Federal programs that it assumes.